 L64 PNP 4141 Advanced Epistemology

-An advanced survey of selected issues in contemporary epistemology.
-Careful attention will be given to one or more specific epistemological topics, such as skepticism, certainty, coherence, perception, induction, virtue epistemology, testimony, formal epistemology, the nature and value of understanding, or epistemic normativity.
-Prerequisite: one course in Philosophy at the 300 level, graduate standing, or permission of the instructor.
+Competing theories of knowledge and belief justification will be considered.
+Careful attention will be given to selected problems such as skepticism, certainty, foundations, coherence, perception, induction.
+Prerequisites: one course in Philosophy at the 300-level, graduate standing, or permission of the instructor.

 Same as L30 Phil 4141